 Proper fire safety calls for three levels of protection for your data center, which are the building level, the room level, and the rack level.
 The first level of fire safety is concerned with keeping the building and it’s occupants safe from any fires.
 The methods used to achieve this safety are measures such as fire sprinkler systems, fire extinguishers every 3,000 feet, and passive fire protection, which is the installation of fire-rated floor assemblies and firewalls that act as a passive means of stopping potential fire spread throughout the building.

 The second level, or the room level, is where the NFPA regulations start to come into play.
-The standards of NFPA require fire sprinkler systems, and offer three different systems for data centers as a means of helping to protect the equipment as much as possible.
-One of the models is the typical wet sprinkler systems, which is quite damaging to data but very effective against putting out fires.
+The standards of NFPA require fire sprinkler systems and offer three different systems for data centers as a means of helping to protect the equipment as much as possible.
+One of the models is the typical wet sprinkler system, which is quite damaging to data but very effective in putting out fires.
 Even small drips or leaks from a wet sprinkler system can be severely hazardous in these buildings.
 A pre-action fire sprinkler system requires two points of fire detection before it turns on, ensuring there is an immediate threat before starting.
-Although this system still uses water, it gives more time before turning on and potentially still saving some data in the event of a false alarm.
+Although this system still uses water, it gives more time before turning on and potentially still saves some data in the event of a false alarm.
 The clean agent suppression systems, however, don’t use water but an inert gas or clean agent to extinguish and suppress the fire.
 A main proponent of using this sprinkler system instead is obviously the data protection it offers, as it won’t be damaging the equipment in the case of a fire.
-Room level protection also includes fire detection systems, which can greatly combat any serious damages done due to fires.
+Room-level protection also includes fire detection systems, which can greatly combat any serious damage done due to fires.